 The list covers places from the mountains to the coast.
 So wherever you’re heading this summer, at least a few of these places to cool off should fit in your itinerary.

 1. Take a dip in one of our mountain creeks and water holes.
 Bear Creek Lake is a secluded swimming hole deep in the Nantahala National Forest.
 You’ll find this sandy beach near the Bear Creek Lake boat launch.
 Another spot that offers family-friendly hiking and a place to swim is Big Laurel Creek.
 Located in the Pisgah National Forest, this creek flows off of the French Broad River near the town of Hot Springs.
 Both of these swimming holes are easy day trips from Asheville.
-Find more information and directions to these spots here.

 5. You’re guaranteed to see stars at the Cline Observatory in Jamestown or Morehead Planetarium in Chapel Hill.
 With a variety of shows each day, you can spend hours inside learning about the frontiers of scientific discovery.
 Plus, you’ll be in good company.
 Nearly every astronaut until 1975 trained at Morehead Planetarium.

 6. You can’t go wrong with ice cream.
 North Carolina is home to some of the best creameries and ice cream parlors.
 Cool off from the inside out at one of these 10 sweet spots:

 7. Learn something new while staying cool.
 We recommend The Mint Museum in Charlotte and the Airborne and Special Operations Museum in Fayetteville.
 Whether you’re interested in modern art or the history of paratroopers, these two museums will not disappoint.